jrnickell/smash-up-die-nasty/Constitution.md

 the core draft, an owner may choose to select the next available position in the first rookie draft.
 Picks for the four-round 2020 rookie draft will be available for trade.

-We will hold a draft gathering each year for the rookie and free agent draft.
+We will hold a draft gathering each year for the rookie draft.
 We will attempt to schedule the draft such that the most possible owners can attend.
 In the event that an owner cannot attend the rookie draft, they can follow the draft and make picks in Slack.
 If that is not possible, they can assign another trusted person (or owner) to act on their behalf.

 ## Free Agents